slightknack/slightknack.dev/content/blog/rust-cycles.md

 pattern as we already saw with branded vectors.
 That is, new requires a client closure f that must be able to work with a GhostToken with an arbitrary brand 'new_id.
 Thus new picks a fresh brand 'new_id, creates the GhostToken<'new_id>, and then passes it on to f.

+Paper

+> The closure must be variant over the lifetimes, this does not always play well with closures already containing references.
+> None of the branded items can be returned by the closure.

+Github

+> TODO: consistent styling of GhostCell and Token

 ## Implementing a Doubly-Linked List